fireblocks/fireblocks-sdk-js/README.md

 Parameters:

-- `id:` ID of the transaction to cancel
+- `id`: ID of the transaction to cancel

 ```ts
 const result = await fireblocks.cancelTransactionById("some-tx-id");